gazbert/bxbot/README.md

 The Trading API provides an [`ExchangeNetworkException`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/ExchangeNetworkException.java) for adapters to throw when they cannot connect to the exchange to make Trading API calls.
 This allows for Trading Strategies to recover from temporary network failures.
-The `exchange.xml` config file has an optional `<network-config>` section, which contains `<non-fatal-error-codes>` and `<non-fatal-error-messages>` elements - these can be used to tell the adapter when to throw the exception.
+The `exchange.yaml` config file has an optional `networkConfig` section, which contains `nonFatalErrorCodes` and `nonFatalErrorMessages` elements - these can be used to tell the adapter when to throw the exception.

 The first release of the bot is _single-threaded_ for simplicity.
 The downside to this is that if an API call to the